Marine Master Plan Archive

 The DRBA and the Cape May-Lewes Ferry are planning for a Ferry fleet of the future, and a marine master planning effort is currently underway.
 The plan will be focused on the Cape May – Lewes Ferry fleet and will work alongside the Terminal Master Plans that were finished last year.
 This effort includes a data gathering phase to determine the existing conditions that may impact the fleet, followed by an analysis of the fleet which will lead to the definition of requirements for future vessels, and finally, a report will be produced detailing analysis findings and recommendations for the future fleet.

-The Marine Master Plan public meeting February 23, 2023 summarized the planning and analysis to date for the future planned ferry fleet of four (4) 75-vehicle ferry vessels.
+The Marine Master Plan public meeting on February 23, 2023 summarized the planning and analysis to date for the future planned ferry fleet of four (4) 75-vehicle ferry vessels.
 The meeting presented the notional, or preliminary design concept for the new 75-vehicle ferry.
-Please refer to the meeting slide deck for graphics of conceptual deck arrangements (will be available by end of day February 27, 2023).
+Please refer to the meeting slide deck for graphics of conceptual deck arrangements.
 This preliminary design concept is the first step in the vessel design process.
 The design will continue to be refined through additional analysis and engagement with stakeholders.

 The second virtual public meeting was held via Zoom on Thursday, October 7, 2021, and focused on sharing the findings of our fleet analysis and how the proposed fleet configuration options compare to one another in terms of cost, vehicle and passenger capacity, schedule flexibility, and many other key metrics.
 For those unable to attend the meeting, a recording of the presentation is available to view below, and a PDF version of the presentation is available for download.
 Please continue to visit this website for project progress and feel free to submit comments below.
 Thank you in advance for your partnership in this effort!